zaphodikus/portfolio/README.md

 - Started as a Contractor testing a Windows filesystem device driver.
 - CPPUnit/C++ based around the wine test framework.
 - Permanent joined a team created to deploy a turn-key test-automation framework (Continuous Integration).
 This involved writting a DLS Domain specific language to make it possible to create thousands of tests.
 - We delivered a turn-key testing environment in a Windows Active-Directory distributed environment.
+Testing framework used by teams worldwide.
+I got involved in release and publishing tasks.
+- Jenkins, Teamcity, Jira
-- Python, C++ and Powershell.
+- Python, C++ and Powershell+BASH.
 Perforce, git

 ## Clear Com (Vitec) June 2008 – October 2009
-- todo
+- Clear Com design and market a complete hybrid digital intercom system.
+Diogital audio for Live Performance, Broadcasters, Military, Aerospace and Government.
+- Designed and implemented an Ethernet LAN auto-discovery for at-scale testing using TCP and UDP-broadcast protocols.
+- Writting tests in C# on Windows and some BASH and 'C' for linux embedded targets.
+- CPPUnit, Cruise Control and GDB.

 ## Symbian Limited (now Nokia) July 2006 – May 2008
-- todo
+- My first QA role, helping test USB, Bt and Wifi in the smart-phone RTOS that evolved from the Psion portable organizers.
+- Prod code defect fixing and test implementation
+- C/C++, Perforce, arm toolchain.
+Google robot.
+Bulldog code coverage

 ## Adroit Technologies 1992 – 2006
-- todo
+- Adroit Technologies develop an Industrial Control system on the Windows platform, in Johannesburg, South Africa.
+- Perform technology presentations to customers.
+Gather customer requirements, then write a plugin driver.
+- I started as a junior developer on a ‘C’ coding role and progressed to team lead after 5 years.
+- C/C++, Multithreading.
+Visual Studio, SourceSafe and svn, Ethereal/ Wire-shark.

 ## Network Computer Services: 1991-1992
-- todo
+- My first full-time work involved installing LAN and WAN for a contractor.
+- I ran a 2-3 man team, eventually specialised in troubleshooting networks and tackling difficult LAN installations.

 ## Early Studies
 - 1991: I trained in formal software development, with a full-time COBOL and Data-Processing concepts course at the well known Van Zyl and Pritchard institution, Johannesburg.